mgoldsmith/SampleLauncher/README.md

 MIDI handling is split into two classes: `MIDIController` and `MIDIInput`. `MIDIController` is minimal, and mainly responsible for connecting `MIDIInput` and `SampleBank` so that MIDI events can play and stop samples.

 `MIDIInput` does the bulk of MIDI handling.
 It's responsible for listening to a specific MIDI source and sending the source's MIDI events to `MIDIController`.
 MIDI events are written to a lock-free ringbuffer to stay realtime-safe.
 The ringbuffer is then consumed by a separate thread, which handles MIDI events and ultimately schedules `SampleSlot` audio buffers into the `AVAudioEngine`.

-## Testing

-To run tests, open the XCode project and run the `Test` action.

 ## Limitations and Assumptions